tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/management-api-versions.md

 ### 2020-08-01-Preview

-This preview API is equivalent to the generally available version `2020-08-01`, and and adds the following functionality:
+This preview API is equivalent to the generally available version `2020-08-01`, and adds the following functionality:

 + Added `sharedPrivateLinkResources` support for two new resource types.
 New `groupId` values include `mysqlServer` (Azure database for MySQL) and `sites` (Azure Functions/app services).